-The GSMM Camp is organized by David A. Edwards at the Department of Mathematical Sciences at the University of Delaware.
-Inquiries can be made to the Camp Director at firstname.lastname@example.org.
+The GSMM Camp is organized by David A. Edwards and Pat-Wing Fok at the Department of Mathematical Sciences at the University of Delaware.
+Inquiries can be made to the Camp Director at email@example.com.

 When confirmed, invited mentors for GSMMC 2022 will appear on the abstracts and reports page.

-Graduate students who are actively pursuing and MS or Ph.D in some area of applied mathematics are invited to apply to GSMMC 2022.
-Interested students should complete the online application form, which will be posted in late 2021.
-They should also have a signed letter of recommendation emailed to the Camp Coordinator, Pam Irwin, at email@example.com.
+Graduate students who are actively pursuing and MS or Ph.D. in some area of applied mathematics are invited to apply to GSMMC 2022.
+Interested students should complete the online application form.
+They should also have a signed letter of recommendation emailed to the Camp Coordinator, Susan Dziombak, at firstname.lastname@example.org.

 Graduate student support for GSMMC 2022 is limited, so early applications are encouraged.

 The selection will be based on academic background and interests as indicated in the application form, and on the letter of recommendation provided by a faculty sponsor.
 Women and students from underrepresented groups are especially encouraged to apply.

 Applications must be completed by mid-April for full consideration, and successful applicants will be notified by early to mid May.
 All students accepted to the program will be reimbursed for reasonable travel and local expenses.

 Successful applicants will be strongly encouraged to attend MPI 2022 and support will be provided to attend that meeting as well.